Paul’s story: Why “The blackest plan” wasn’t his only way to stay fed and warm

 “The biggest change we feel is not the physical one but the change in the atmosphere in our family… The children laugh more often and their faces are brighter now”

-Today, because of your support, Paul and his brothers and sisters are growing up in a home where they feel safe and they know that they are loved.
+Today, Paul and his brothers and sisters are growing up in a home where they feel safe and they know that they are loved.
 By providing the support to keep families together, even when times are very tough, we can keep children out of orphanages and make sure that, like Paul, they can stay with the people they need the most; the people who love them.